 8. This should be pretty obvious, but just walk into a souvenir shop.
 I guarantee that 99.9% of the people (aside from the employees) will be tourists.

 7. Tourists wear Australian paraphernalia.
-(Australian Day does not count for this rule!)
+(Australian Day does not count for this rule!)6.
+If they don't have an Australian accent. *I find that I look more like an Australian if I don't talk, haha.*

 5. If they take pictures of water dragons along the beach.
 Sure, water dragons are cool but they are so typical by the beach that Australians do not pay much attention to them.